chardoncs/chardoncs/README.md

 ### Hi there 👋

 > [!NOTE]
-> I'm currently planning to migrate to [Codeberg](https://codeberg.org/chardon_cs) during June and July, after my three final exams this semester are settled.
+> I'm currently planning to migrate to [Codeberg](https://codeberg.org/chardon_cs) during June and July, after my three final exams and one final coursework this semester are settled.

 ```Go
 charlesDong := map[string]interface{}{